Aarti288/Microbank/README.md

 # README

-This README would normally document whatever steps are necessary to get your application up and running.
+This README would normally document whatever steps are necessary to get your application up and runnin

 ### What is this repository for?

-- Quick summa
+- Quick summ
 - Version
 - [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)